 The Capstone is a pivotal experience during which students move from education to professional practice.
 In other words, a Capstone serves as a transition from college to a career, a professional program, or a graduate school.
-Enabling Honors students to make the connection between their college careers and their professions or post-graduate studies increases their probability of success.
-Consequently, the Hicks Honors College is committed to facilitating a meaningful Capstone experience for every Honors student.
+Students must complete an Honors Capstone topic/project of their choice and develop an e-portfolio to put your capstone project in and showcase your best self.

 To remain in the Hicks Honors College, students must maintain a 3.0 cumulative GPA and a 3.2 UNF GPA.
 Students below a 3.0 cumulative GPA and/or a 3.2 UNF GPA will be dropped from the college and may apply for reinstatement upon reaching the requirements.
 Students between a 2.75 and 3.19 are considered to be in Honors probationary status.